🧬

 Unique facts and fascinating details

-- They are one of the few breeds that possess a distinct 'beard' and 'eyebrows' as part of their breed standard.
+• They are one of the few breeds that possess a distinct 'beard' and 'eyebrows' as part of their standard appearance.

-- Despite their small size, they were historically used as ratters, a job that required immense courage and speed.
+• Despite their small size, they are incredibly brave and were historically used as messengers and guard dogs.

 Frequently Asked Questions